Skip to content

 • Field Exclusions: Hide sensitive/internal fields

-• Custom Actions: Additional buttons and row-level actions
+• Custom Actions: Additional buttons and row-level actions, including dropdown-style overflow for extra_actions

 • Sorting & Filtering: Advanced queryset manipulation